Skip to content

 Moon Cycle: mooncycleπŸ”—

-This condition checks the players moon cycle (1 is full moon, 8 is Waxing Gibbous) and returns if the player is under that moon.
+This condition checks the moon cycle (1 is full moon, 8 is Waxing Gibbous) in the given world or the players world.
 A list of phases can be found here.

 Example